yaronf/composite-mldsa/draft-tls-reddy-composite-mldsa.md

 } SignatureScheme;
 ~~~

 Each entry specifies a unique combination of an ML-DSA parameter, an elliptic curve or RSA variant, and a hashing function.
 The first algorithm corresponds to ML-DSA-44, ML-DSA-65, and ML-DSA-87, as defined in {{FIPS204}}.
 It is important to note that the mldsa* entries represent the pure versions of these algorithms and should not be confused with prehashed variants, such as HashML-DSA-44, also defined in {{FIPS204}}.
+Support for prehashed variants is not required because TLS computes the hash of the message (e.g., the transcript of the TLS handshake) that needs to be signed.

+Note that TLS 1.3 removed support for RSASSA-PKCS1-v1_5 {{RFC8017}} in CertificateVerify messages, opting for RSASSA-PSS instead.
+Similarly, this document restricts the use of the composite signature algorithms mldsa44_rsa_pkcs1_sha256 and mldsa65_rsa_pkcs1_sha384 to the "signature_algorithms_cert" extension and does not define them for use in the "signature_algorithms" extension.

 In TLS, the data used for generating a digital signature is unique for each TLS session, as it includes the entire handshake.
 Thus, ML-DSA can utilize the deterministic version.
 The context parameter defined in {{FIPS204}} Algorithm 2/Algorithm 3 MUST be an empty string.

 The signature MUST be computed and verified as specified in {{Section 4.4.3 of RFC8446}}.
+The Composite-ML-DSA.Sign function, defined in {{I-D.ietf-lamps-pq-composite-sigs}}, will be utilized by the sender to compute the signature field of the CertificateVerify message.
+Conversely, the Composite-ML-DSA.Verify function, also defined in {{I-D.ietf-lamps-pq-composite-sigs}}, will be employed by the receiver to verify the signature field of the CertificateVerify message.
+In the LAMPS WG, it is being discussed that the composite signature API should avoid using protocol-specific encoding.

 The corresponding end-entity certificate when negotiated MUST
 use the First AlgorithmID and Second AlgorithmID respectively as